cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 The maximum quanta that can be spanned in a query can be configured in the ``` riak.conf ``` file by setting the ``` riak_kv.query.timeseries.max_quanta_span ``` parameter as shown below:

 ```
 ## Maximum number of quanta that a query can span.
-Larger quanta spans
-## mean the time duration for a query can be bigger.
-This is constrained to
-## prevent excessively long running queries that could affect the performance
+Note that even
+## when the number of quanta is less than this value, the query may be
-## of the cluster.
+## cancelled if the projected size of the data exceeeds @see max_returned_data_size.
 ##
-## Default: 5
+## Default: 5000
 ##
 ## Acceptable values:
 ##   - an integer
-riak_kv.query.timeseries.max_quanta_span = 5
+riak_kv.query.timeseries.max_quanta_span = 5000
 ```

 **Note**: The ``` riak_kv.query.timeseries.max_quanta_span ``` parameter replaced the ``` timeseries_query_max_quanta_span = 5 ``` parameter in Riak TS 1.4.